Share

 Menu plan

-How can dividing an individual’s protection cover between different products, using a menu-based format, prove to be advantageous?
+Dividing an individual's protection cover between different products using a menu-based format can be highly advantageous.

 Key facts